jdspugh/jp-sync/README.md

 ]
 ```

-# Requirements

-1. `jp-watch` must be installed on your system.
-To install `jp-watch`, follow [these instructions](https://github.com/jdspugh/jp-watch-c).

-1. `rsync` must be installed on the local and remote machines with the relavant certificates configured so that it can sync to remote servers without asking for the password.

-MacOS: `$ brew install fswatch rsync`

-Ubuntu: `$ sudo apt install fswatch rsync`

 # Usage

-1. Install:

-    ```
-    $ npm install --global @jdsp/sync
-    ```

-2. Create a config file, `jp-sync.json`, according to your use case listed above.
+1. Create a config file, `jp-sync.json`, according to your use case listed above.

-3. Start watching and syncing by executing this sync in the same directory as the config file:
+2. Start watching and syncing by executing this sync in the same directory as the config file:

     ```
     $ ls